esbelf/tnt-cloudcannon-astro/src/content/pages/index.md

         top_text: Overall, our marketing programs earn a
         bottom_text: ROI for each $1 invested
         oversize_text: 17x
+  - _bookshop_name: title-columns-image-column-text
+    background_color: '#FDF6DB'
+    heading_content: 'Enjoy Truly<br /> <span class="text-[#F0806D]">Unique</span> Benefits'
+    subheader_content: >-
+      'We start with a heavy dose of <span class="font-bold">common sense</span>.
+From there, we do not ask you to do anything we would not do.
+That includes never requiring you to sign a contract.
+In the end, all of the <span class="font-bold">“little extras”</span> make us very different from the competition – and quite possibly the <span class="font-bold">best dental marketing</span> company for you.'
   - _bookshop_name: title-image-block
     background_color: '#2A2F33'
     main_text_color: '#fff'